OutSystems/docs-odc/src/eap/building-apps/data/modeling.md

 It provides a final design for implementation as a relational database.
 It includes associative tables illustrating the relationships between entities and the primary and foreign keys to maintain those relationships.

-Project Neo automatically converts the logical data model you design in Service Studio to a physical data model for you.
+OutSystems Developer Cloud (ODC) automatically converts the logical data model you design in ODC Studio to a physical data model for you.
 It makes this conversion based on data modeling design best practices.

 If you update the logical data model, it updates the physical data model.

-## Data modeling in Service Studio
+## Data modeling in ODC Studio

-Service Studio provides tools to design a data model efficiently.
-By abstracting the need to manipulate the physical data model directly, Project Neo lets you get to the first usable version of your app quickly.
+ODC Studio provides tools to design a data model efficiently.
+By abstracting the need to manipulate the physical data model directly, ODC lets you get to the first usable version of your app quickly.

-There are three steps to designing the data model for an app in Project Neo.
+There are three steps to designing the data model for an app in ODC.

 1. Add entities.
 1. Add attributes to the entities.